deeprajsingh003/openstreetmap-geodata-india/README.md

 ## GEOData Visualization using Python & SQLite

-This project demonstrates how to retrieve, process, store, and visualize geolocation data using Python, SQLite, and OpenStreetMap APIs.
+This project demonstrates how to retrieve, process, store, and visualize geolocation data using Python, SQLite, & OpenStreetMap APIs.

 ## 📌 Project Origin
 This project is based on a guided academic assignment from the (Python for Everybody Specialization) course by the University of Michigan (Dr. Charles Severance).